SergeStinckwich/website/src/documents/public/DSLRob2015.html.md

 As is the case for previous DSLRob workshops, formal post-workshop proceedings will be permanently stored on the publicly available site arxiv.org.

 # Preliminary program
- * 8:30 Opening remarks and presentation of participants
+ * 08:30-08:45 Opening Remarks and Presentation of Participants
- * 8:45-9:30 Keynote by Dr. [Arne Hamann](https://www.researchgate.net/profile/Arne_Hamann): What high-level software engineering in robotics could learn from embedded software engineering (and vice versa) ?
+ * 08:45-09:30 Invited Talk by Dr. [Arne Hamann](https://www.researchgate.net/profile/Arne_Hamann): What high-level software engineering in robotics could learn from embedded software engineering (and vice versa) ?
- * 9:30-10:00 Lightning talks: short presentations of selected submissions (enabling more work to be presented at the workshop, scheduled early in the day for discussions in breaks)
+ * 09:30-10:00 Paper 1
  * 10:00-10:30 Coffee Break
- * 10:30-12:50 Paper presentations 1: regular presentations (presentations of moderate length, leaving time for interactive discussions)
+ * 10:30-11:00 Paper 2
+ * 11:00-11:30 Paper 3
+ * 11:30-12:00 Paper 4
+ * 12:00-12:30 Paper 5
- * 12:50-14:00 Lunch Break
+ * 12:30-14:00 Lunch Break
+ * 14:00-14:45 Invited Talk by Dr. [Markus Völter](http://www.voelter.de/) on state of the art in language workbenches and development of DSLs for embedded software
- * 14:00-15:30 Paper presentations 2: regular presentations (same format)
+ * 14:45-15:15 Paper 6
+ * 15:15-15:30 Lightning Talks on Late-Breaking Reports
  * 15:30-16:00 Coffee Break
- * 16:00-16:45 Invited talk by Dr. [Markus Völter](http://www.voelter.de/) on state of the art in language workbenches and development of DSLs for embedded software
+ * 16:00-16:30 Poster Session
- * 16:45-17:30 Report on activities and discussion on topics from RAS TC-SOFT meeting
+ * 16:30-17:00 Report on activities and discussion on topics from RAS TC-SOFT meeting
- * 17:30-18:20 Report from and discussion on euRobotics Topic Group on Software Systems Engineering
+ * 17:00-17:30 Report from and discussion on euRobotics Topic Group on Software Systems Engineering
- * 17:30-18:20 Report from and discussion on the "DSL Zoo" initiative on a classification on DSLs in robotics
+ * 17:30-18:00 Report from and discussion on the "DSLZoo" initiative on a reference collection of DSLs in robotics
- * 17:30-18:20 Concluding discussion: identification of research challenges, plans for DSLRob 2016
+ * 18:00-18:30 Concluding discussion: identification of research challenges, plans for DSLRob 2016
- * 18:20 End
+ * 18:30 End

 # Workshop Venue
 DSLRob 2015 is an official IROS 2015 workshop, and will thus be collocated with the conference.